NLeSC/reveal-slides/README.md

 ## eScience Center styling

 This template includes default styling with Netherlands eScience Center branding.
-This consists of three main components:
+This consists of two main components:

 - `nlesc-decorations.js`: a [reveal.js
   plugin](https://revealjs.com/creating-plugins/) that inserts some elements